AndreMiras/km/Heroku-standalone-binary.md

 # Heroku standalone binary

-This is how to install the Heroku standalone client without a root access on Ubuntu.
+This is how to install the Heroku standalone client without a root access.

 ## TL;DR
 Simply (adapt and) run the three command lines below.